 • 1 tsp vanilla extract

 • 1/2 tsp ground nutmeg

-Cook over medium heat, stirring constantly for 3 minutes, or until thick.
-Do not allow mixture to boil.
+Cook over medium heat, constantly stirring for 3 minutes or until thick.
+Do not allow the mixture to boil.
 Strain to remove cloves, and leave it to cool for an hour.

 Stir in rum, cream, vanilla, and nutmeg.

 Use our hashtag!